Spryte-Studio/Whats_For_Dinner/README.md

   4. Navigate to the Recipes page:
       * See recipes laid out based on your fridge/pantry ingredients
   5. Choose a recipe to make a delicous meal with the ingredients you already have!
-  6. Make dinner, relax and pat yourself on the back for using such a helpful, wonderful, well thought-out app
+  6. :smiley: Make dinner, relax and pat yourself on the back for using such a helpful, wonderful, well thought-out app

 ## Quote from a Satisfied Customer ##
   "I'm a busy person, juggling a million tasks throughout my day - mealtime has always felt like a hassle... until the creation of 'What's for dinner'!
 This has changed how I view mealtime - it's now easy, fun and ensures I don't skip meals out of exhaustion." - Ezma Gronk